-- 4.1 A summary of our performance against the priorities outlined in the Corporate Plan. - 4.2 Some key information that summarises our Financial Performance in 2016/17 and effectiveness in our use of resources. - 4.3 Looking forward, outlining the impact of the current economic climate and the risks we face on our resources and the services we provide.
-General Fund Revenue 2017/18 and Beyond. - 4.4 Explanation of Financial Statements to help you navigate through what is at times quite a technical document.
-This level of information is required to ensure proper accounting practices and meet strict reporting requirements laid out in the International Financial Reporting Standards (IFRS).
+- 4.1 The first provides a summary of our performance against the priorities outlined in the Council Plan. - 4.2 The second provides some key information that summarises our financial performance in 2017/18 and our effectiveness in the use of resources. - 4.3 The third part looks forward, outlining the impact of the current economic climate and the risks we face on our resources and the services we provide. - 4.4 The fourth part provides information on how the Financial Accounts for 2017/18 are set out to help you navigate through what is at times a quite technical pack of information.
+This level of information is required to ensure we comply with proper accounting practices and meet strict reporting requirements laid out by International Financial Reporting Standards (IFRS).

-In considering this report, you should note that the underspend reported against service budgets which we use internally to monitor our financial performance is not directly comparable to the surplus disclosed in the Statement of Accounts.
-This is mainly due to the accounting adjustments required to comply with reporting requirements, which do not impact on the amount of our spending to be met by local taxpayers.
+In considering this report, you should note that the underspend reported against service budgets, which we use internally to monitor our financial performance, is not directly comparable to the surplus disclosed in the Statement of Accounts.
+This is mainly due to the accounting adjustments required to comply with reporting requirements, which do not affect the amount of our spending to be met by local taxpayers.
 The key differences relate to the way in which we account for items such as depreciation, impairment, reserves, provisions and carry-forwards.
 Each of these items is explained further in our accounting policies or the glossary.